BesnikShala/Recipiy-MS3-Project/README.md

 * Log In and Out of Recipiy

     * Once a user has created an account they can log in and out of their account easily.
-They are npotified if they have incorrectly entered a password or username.
+They are notified if they have incorrectly entered a password or username.
 The message does not hint whether the username or password is incorrect for anyone trying to hack another user's details.

 [CRUD] Features Implemented